GhostWording/PublicDocumentation/API/Sections/users.md

 ### Api

-Get the best texts for all intentions in your area:
+Get the facebook ids of the users corresponding to the parameters in the querystring:

      GET http://api.cvd.io/{areaId}/users/facebookids?{querystring}

      With in path:
-          - areaId    = identifier name of your area With in querystring:
+          - areaId    = identifier name of your area

+     With in querystring (user properties):
           - age
           - gender
           - country